Romtam/romtam.github.io/_posts/2019-07-17-ise-application.md

 One question that gets asked a lot around is whether one should "risk" their seat in the Early Admission round for a second chance in the next round.
 If you ask me this question, I think it can be worth it.
 The number of accepted applicants for the second round is not very different than the first, and you should also consider the fact that many high-score applicants have confirmed their first round seat.

-Comparing the scores between the Early Admission round and the Regular Admission round (links below), the Regular Admission round turned out to be less competitive than the first round.
+Comparing the scores between the Early Admission round and the Regular Admission round, the Regular Admission round turned out to be less competitive than the first round.
+You can see the scores for yourself - I have included links at the end of this post.

 Whatever you decide, you should definitely take this comparison into account.
+And if you forfeit your seat, money aside, why not go take another round of IELTS if you are willing to put in the study?
+Improving your English score, even by just 0.5, can make a huge difference (moving up tens in ranking) as it did in my round.

 ### Transferring majors
 Even though on paper, you can transfer your major between the 1st and 2nd year subject to a few conditions, personally I do not recommend it for several reasons.
 There exists a high possibility that you will be stuck with students from your major that you dislike, from learning to activities, rather than getting to know students from your preferred major.